Philosophy, Computing, and Artificial Intelligence

 MNIST

-dataset contains scanned images of
+dataset was assembled in the 1980's.
+It contains images of

 handwritten digits.